The Very First State in this Food Journey

 Our next dish for this evening was skillet cornbread.
 Levi was off playing, so Cora and I made this together.
 I am not sure if there is a greater feeling of pride for a 6-year old than when she successfully cracks an egg for the first time and doesn't get any shells in the bowl!

-I chose to use the Pioneer Woman’s cornbread recipe because first, I trust her when it comes to southern cooking.
-Second, because this recipe doesn’t have any sugar, and I prefer a more savory versus sweet cornbread.
-This recipe starts off on the stovetop, where you melt shortening in a cast-iron skillet and then cook the batter on the stove for a minute before putting in the oven.
+This recipe starts off on the stovetop, where you melt butter in a cast-iron skillet and then cook the batter on the stove for a minute before putting it in the oven.
 This crisps up the edges nicely and makes it extra delicious!